-In Ancient Greece, sanctuaries were often undefined spaces such as caves, springs and mountain peaks.
-There were also spaces, such as Kos (pictured to the left), where sanctuary was ritualized and thefore more formal.
-In Medieval England, churches were sanctuaries where individuals in flight from the law could seek, and receive protection.
+Historically, sanctuary was associated with acts of hospitality (kindness to strangers), kinship practices and legal practices that moderated the excesses of criminal justice systems in Ancient Greece and Rome as well as in Medieval Europe.
+The sites of sanctuary varied as well.
+In Ancient Greece, sanctuaries were often isolated: located in caves and mountain peaks.
+There were also spaces, such as Kos (pictured to the left), where sanctuary was ritualized and therefore more formal.
+In Medieval England, chartered sanctuaries such as Westminster Abbey afforded protection to individuals in flight from the law and would-be avengers.

 SANCTUARY IN THE NEWS